 The executive remuneration information must be included in annual reports in accordance with the requirements set out in the KMP table in Schedule 3 of the PGPA Rule.
 This table requires the disclosure of total remuneration for the current reporting period in the following 4 main categories and sub-categories:

-The treatment of particular types of benefits is discussed below.
+The treatment of particular types of benefits is outlined below.
 For more details refer to Treatment of common remuneration items under Tools and templates.

 Annual leave